perpetualgrimace/jf-kirby-framework/client-readme.md

   - Controllers (optional).
 Contains logic for corresponding templates.
   - Fields (optional).
 Custom fields to be used in admin panel blueprints.
   - Languages (optional).
 Enable different languages for custom translations.
-  - Patterns (custom plugin).
-Reusable components with corresponding css and logic and a nice pattern lab interface.
-More on this under SCSS partials.
   - Plugins (optional).
 Should probably be self-explanatory.
   - Snippets.
 Reusable chunks of code.
 Basically, they're includes.
   - Tags (optional).
 Custom tags to be used in content files.